 To request employment verification or to view your own personnel file, contact Employee Records in UA Human Resources.

 IS THERE A FEE?

 No fee is charged for the time expended to respond to a records request.
-There is a charge for copies made ($.10/page) and for the cost of mailing records if they are not picked up in person or faxed.
+There is a charge for copies made ($.20/page after the first 50 pages) and for the cost of mailing records if they are not picked up in person or faxed.
 Fees are payable in advance; an invoice will be provided; checks should be made payable to "The University of Arizona".

 There may be additional fees for commercial requests.
 If programming time is required in order to fulfill a request, there will be an hourly charge which will be discussed with and approved by the requestor in advance.